Mullah Krekar: Krekar's views

 In November 2009, controversy erupted when Krekar in an interview with the Arab television channel al-Hiwar said that for there is no legitimate Islamic state with the exception of the Islamic Emirate of Afghanistan.
 He claimed that if a caliphate were to be established, Osama bin Laden, Ayman al-Zawahiri, or Gulbuddin Hekmatyar should be leader.
 As a result, the Progress Party continued their call for the imprisonment of Krekar, and the Labour Party stated for the first time they would form a new task force which would examine if people officially labeled as "danger to national security" could be imprisoned.
 Azzam Tamimi, who interviewed Mullah Krekar, also said that he felt Mullah Krekar was mistreated by secular Kurds in Norway.

-Mullah Krekar is significantly nationalist.
-He said he would support Kurdish independence "wholeheartedly" even though he has lost faith in Kurdish parties, but he "has no quarrel with any political party".
-He also stated that many of his relatives and friends are members of the KDP and the PUK, and that he had no issues with either party.
-Hoshyar Zebari announced that the Kurdistan Regional Government had no issues with Mullah Krekar, and did not charge him.
-In 2001, Mullah Krekar seized control of the unstable Islamic Emirate of Kurdistan and declared independence.
-The emirate was treated as a Kurdish state under Islamic law, rather than an Islamic state composed of Kurds.
-Mullah Krekar claimed that the Muslim community criticized Kurds for being secular, yet also failed to support Kurds who fought from a religious standpoint, such as Sheikh Said, Mahmud Barzinji, and himself.
-When the Islamic Emirate of Kurdistan was dissolved, the majority of Ansar al-Islam fled to Iran and lived among local Kurds.
-Mullah Krekar refused to work with Iraqi jihadists, as many of them were former Ba'athist officers.
-He called on Ansar al-Islam to be lenient on captured PUK soldiers, claiming that they were still Kurds and had nothing to do with the PUK leaders.
-He questioned PUK commitment to Kurdish nationalism, claiming that no Kurdish nationalist would invite the United States to defeat the only independent Kurdish state.
-Mullah Krekar also claimed that if the Islamic Emirate of Kurdistan lived longer, an Ansar al-Islam operation against Turkey would have been inevitable.
+Krekar considers ISIS to be part of the Muslim community (umma) and views the group as the founder of the Islamic Caliphate.
+He has argued that all Muslims have a duty to help and support ISIS on this basis, not only those living under its territorial control, but also Muslims outside ISIS-held areas, including other mujahideen groups.
+This obligation arises, in his reasoning, because ISIS members are Muslims waging jihad against infidels and apostates, specifically identifying as targets the Kurdish populations of Syria, Iraq, and Turkey.

+Krekar expressed support for Kurdish independence, saying he would back it "wholeheartedly" even though he had lost faith in Kurdish parties.
+He stated he has "no quarrel with any political party," noting that many of his relatives and friends are members of Kurdish parties including the KDP, the PUK, and Gorran.
+He said the KDP has no charges against him, a claim he attributed to three senior KDP officials, including Hoshyar Zebari.
+Regarding accusations linking him to the Kheli Hama massacre, which he denied any involvement in, he said he was "confident and ready to be tried" if the PUK brought forward genuine charges.

 In May 2019, due to increased tensions between the United States and Iran, Krekar stated in a war between the two he would support Iran, saying it was like supporting Hezbollah in a war between them and Israel, despite being Shiite and actively fighting Sunni groups in Iraq and Syria.